sphinx-doc/sphinx/doc/config.rst

    .. versionadded:: 1.3

-.. confval:: gettext_enables
+.. confval:: gettext_additional_targets

-   To specify names to enable gettext extracting and translation applying for i18n.
+   To specify names to enable gettext extracting and translation applying for i18n additionally.
 You can specify below names:

    :index: index terms